tanaypratap/teamtanay.jobchallenge.dev/content/finalist/ttjc@finalist@gkanishk/index.md

 description: "Self-learner good at web development, mobile development and working on react "
 ---

-Cios!
+Ciao!
 I am Kanishk Gupta a developer, student, and a keen learner.
 Open source enthusiast and an active contributor to the community.
 Why wait so let me walk you through my intro and work.

 ### introduction 🔏